 - Appointed Negotiator / Legal Representative

-- Power of Attorney for Manage
+- Power of Attorney to Manage

-- Manager passport copy and legal representative
+- Manager’s passport copy and legal representative

 - Audited financial report of the Mother company for two years